All relationships experience ups and downs.

 Additionally, turning to a therapist for added support may very well spell the difference between separation and connection.

-For instance, Marisa Peer, UK’s #1 voted therapist and relationship expert, has helped thousands of people master the skills they need to help their relationships thrive.
+For instance, Marisa Peer has helped thousands of people master the skills they need to help their relationships thrive.

 With that said, it’s important to note that even if you know how to fix a relationship, not all relationships are worth salvaging.